As a domestic energy customer in Ireland sometimes you’ll be required to take a meter reading to send to your new or existing supplier.

 How to take a reading

-The rollout of smart meters began in Ireland in 2019 by ESB Networks and by 2024 every home in Ireland should have one.
+The rollout of smart meters began in Ireland in 2019 by ESB Networks and by the end 2024, every home in Ireland should have one.
 This new type of meter can communicate directly with your energy supplier and send them real-time data about your energy usage, eliminating the need for a manual meter reading.
+Depending on your home, you may have either a day, night and peak smart meter or a day and night smart meter.

 How to take a reading

-The main display screen of your smart meter will show your up-to-date meter reading in kWhs.
+The main display or default screen of your smart meter will show your up-to-date, total meter reading in kWhs.

 There are four main types of gas meters: